puneethgottam/Pybullet_PickandPlace/README.md

 ```
 ## Docker

 Build the image using Dockerfile.
-The docker image has ROS2 Humble, Python3 and Pybullet
+The docker image has ROS2 Humble, Python3 and Pybullet.
+Docker compose is a prerequisite.

 ```bash
 docker compose build